Apple iPhone 14 and watch includes satellite connectivity, health features

 The models will test Apple’s ability to wring dollars from its relatively affluent customer base, which has kept spending in the face of rising inflation but is not immune to a weakening economy.

-Unveiled at an event in California early Thursday morning, the phones allow users to get help during emergencies even when there is no normal mobile phone reception.
+Unveiled at an event in California early Thursday morning (Australian times), the phones allow users to get help during emergencies even when there is no normal mobile phone reception.

 A pre-written message would explain the emergency.